jshawtime/saywhatwant/READMES-current/153-CLOUDFLARE-COST-ANALYSIS.md

 **Remember:** Each human message generates 1 AI reply (2 total messages), but cost is per human message for easy ROI calculations.

 ---
+# BELOW IS WHERE LANDED AS OF 29TH OCTOBER 2025
+Server costs are covered with 0.5% conversion to a $10 model purchase.
+Not including marketing costs.

 ## Durable Objects vs Current KV Architecture